vfalies/EnvDevPHPBase/README.md

 ### X-Debug

-X-Debug is installed with standard options.
+X-Debug is actually not compatible with PHP 7.3
-Two options have been customized:
-    - remote_enable=on
-    - remote_autostart=off

 ### Composer